Search

 Material Requirements:

-The raw materials those are required for the manufacture of phenol involves following materials.
+The raw materials that are required for the manufacture of phenol involve the following materials.

 • Cumene